 The warranty coverage begins when the engine is delivered to the first purchaser or first lessee.
-Repairs and service will be performed by any authorized PACCAR engine dealer using new or genuine PACCAR approved rebuilt parts and assemblies.
+Repairs and service will be performed by any authorized PACCAR engine dealer or an authorized Cummins Distributor using new or genuine PACCAR approved rebuilt parts and assemblies.
 PACCAR will repair any of the emission control parts found by PACCAR to be defective without charge for parts or labor (including diagnosis which results in determination that there has been a failure of a warranted emission control part).